-Eastspring Investments - US High Inv Grade Bond Fd 15% of its net assets in CMBS, MBS and ABS.
-The Sub-Fund may invest no more than 25% of its net assets in debt instruments with loss absorption features out of which up to 5% of its net assets may be invested in CoCos with loss absorption features (such as Additional Tier 1 capital and Tier 2 capital instruments with mechanical triggers (i.e. debt instruments with write-down or conversion into equity features with pre-specified triggers)) and up to 20% of its net assets in non-preferred senior debt and other subordinated debts with loss absorption features.
-C - USD D - USD The Sub-Fund may continue to hold securities that are downgraded below the minimum indicated rating after purchase but may not make additional purchases of such securities.
+Eastspring Investments - US High Investment Grade Bond Fund Eastspring Investments - US High Inv Grade Bond Fd This Sub-Fund invests in a diversified portfolio consisting primarily of high quality bonds and other fixed income/debt securities denominated in US dollars, issued in the US market (including "Yankee" and "Global" bonds) rated single A flat and above.
+The Sub-Fund may invest up to 15% of its net assets in CMBS, MBS and ABS.
+The Sub- Fund may invest no more than 40% of its net assets in debt instruments with loss absorption features out of which up to 5% of its net assets may be invested in CoCos with loss absorption features (such as Additional Tier 1 capital and Tier 2 capital instruments with mechanical triggers (i.e. debt instruments with write-down or conversion into equity features with pre-specified triggers)) and up to 40% of its net assets in external LAC 12 debt instruments, TLAC 13 debt instruments, non-preferred senior debt and other subordinated debts with loss absorption features.
+14 The Sub-Fund may continue to hold securities that are downgraded below the minimum indicated rating after purchase but may not make additional purchases of such securities.
 Yankee bonds mean debt of foreign issuers issued in the US domestic market.
 Global bonds mean debt issued simultaneously in the eurobond and US domestic bond markets.
-Eastspring Investments - US High Yield Bond Fund Eastspring Investments - US High Yield Bond Fund This Sub-Fund invests in a diversified portfolio consisting primarily of high yield bonds and other fixed income/debt securities denominated in US dollars, issued in the US market (including "Yankee" and "Global" bonds) rated below BBB The Sub-Fund may invest up to 20% of its net assets in CMBS, MBS and ABS.
-Up to 20% of the assets of this Sub-Fund may be invested in investment grade securities (i.e. BBB- and above).
-A - USD A ADM (hedged) - AUD A ADMC1 (hedged) - AUD A DM - USD This Sub-Fund may also invest up to 5% in aggregate of its net assets in Distressed Securities and Defaulted Securities.
-The Sub-Fund may invest no more than 25% of its net assets in debt instruments with loss absorption features out of which up to 5% of its net assets may be invested in CoCos with loss absorption features (such as Additional Tier 1 capital and Tier 2 capital instruments with mechanical triggers (i.e. debt instruments with write-down or conversion into equity features with pre-specified triggers)) and up to 20% of its net assets in non-preferred senior debt and other subordinated debts with loss absorption features.
-Yankee bonds mean debt of foreign issuers issued in the US domestic, market, Global, bonds, mean, debt, issued A DMC1 - USD A NDM (hedged) - NZD A NDMC1 (hedged) - NZD A ZDM (hedged) - ZAR A ZDMC1 (hedged) - ZAR B - USD domestic market.
-Global bonds mean debt issued simultaneously in the eurobond and US domestic bond markets.
-C - USD
+15 $\begin{array}{c} R{GDM} \ (hedged) - \\ GBP \end{array}$ $\begin{array}{c} A - USD \\ A{DM} - USD \\ A{S} - SGD \\ C - USD \\ D - USD \end{array}$ Eastspring Investments - US High Yield Bond Fund Eastspring Investments - US High Yield Bond Fund This Sub-Fund invests in a diversified portfolio consisting primarily of high yield bonds and other fixed income/debt securities denominated in US dollars, issued in the US market (including "Yankee" and "Global" bonds) rated below BBB The Sub-Fund may invest up to 20% of its net assets in CMBS, MBS and ABS.
+Up to 20% of the A - USD A {ADM} (hedged) - AUD A {ADMC1} (hedged) - AUD A {DM} - USD